Diminishing Returns – The British Army and its Vehicles – The Fifties

 Land Rover

-A long story, and is way too much for even a long blog post, but the story of Land Rover is the story of the Austin Champ, or more specifically, the over-ambition of the Austin Champ.
+A long story, and is far too much for even a long blog post, but the story of Land Rover is the story of the Austin Champ, or more specifically, the over-ambition of the Austin Champ.

-The Champ had an advanced design even having independent torsion bar suspension and incredible fording capability, but it was expensive.
+The Champ had an advanced design, even having independent torsion bar suspension and incredible fording capability, but it was expensive.

 By the mid-fifties, the need for the sophisticated Champ was being questioned, especially when a Land Rover was less than half the price.